Child Support & Maintenance FAQs

 Recently, a court determined a husband had a higher earning capacity than what he was earning at the time.
 They therefore assessed his child support payments using his potential earning capacity and was required to make payments.

-Adult child maintenance is support for persons past the age of 18, granted to help cover expenses in certain circumstances.
+Adult child maintenance is child support for children past the age of 18, granted to help cover expenses in certain circumstances.